samuelgfeller/slim-example-project/docs/cheatsheet.md

 <details>
   <summary><h2>New version release</h2></summary>

-1. Update the version in the config file: `defaults.php`
+1. Update the version in the config file: `defaults.env.php`
 </details>

 <details>